Bibi Pak Daman

-Some scholars consider Ruqayah to have been the daughter of Sayid Ahmed Tokhta (12th century).
-Bibi Paak Daaman is located between Garhi Shahu and Railway Station area.
-The easiest way to go to Bibi Paak Daaman is from the Empress Road and from there, take the small road opposite Police Lines and then the first left-turn.
+Bibi Pak Daman is located between Garhi Shahu and Railway Station area.
+The easiest way to go to Bibi Pak Daman is from the Empress Road and from there, take the small road opposite Police Lines and then the first left-turn.
 Recently Government of Pakistan is considering approval of the expansion of the Bibi Pak Daman's shrine.

 Life

 After the events at Karbala five Muslim women, led by Ruqayyah bint Ali left Mecca to settle and proselytize in Lahore, as a result of which a sizable portion of the Hindu community entered Islam.

 According to one school of thought among historians such as S.M.
-Latif, Molvi Noor Ahmad Chishti and Mufti Ghulam Server the daughters of Ali were instructed by their father to go to Sind and Hind to preach the Islamic faith.
+Latif, Molvi Noor Ahmad Chishti and Mufti Ghulam Server the daughters of Ali were instructed by their father to go to Sindh and Hind to preach the Islamic faith.
 It was prophesied that their mission would achieve success.
 The events of the massacre at Karbala caused many relatives of Muhammad including Ruqayyah to migrate to Makran where she preached Islam for several years.
 The Hindu Raja of Jaisalmer felt threatened by her missionary work.
 Umayyad rulers were also displeased and a number of Umayyad spies were dispatched to assassinate her.
 Among such potential assassins had been Muhammad Bin Qasim who later switched allegiances and became a supporter of Ruqayyah after learning of the sufferings experienced by the family of Muhammad.

 However, continued threats to Ruqayyah's life caused her to cross the Indus River to settle in Lahore.
-The local Hindu ruler there attempted to arrest her but this failed when his son, the prince Bakrama Sahi, accepted Islam and became impressed with Ruqayyah's work.
+The local Hindu ruler there attempted to arrest her but this failed when his son, the Prince Bakrama Sahi, accepted Islam and became impressed with Ruqayyah's work.
 This enabled Ruqayyah to continue her missionary activities in peace for some more time.
 Eventually, fearing disgrace at the hands of the Hindu Raja's army when they were again dispatched to arrest her and the other five ladies, she gathered her female kin and made a collective prayer for rescue.
 As a fulfillment of their wishes, the ground split and their camp went underground.
 A shawl remained to mark the spot of that event.

-Another school of thought among historians, including Kanhya Lal, Muhammad Aslam and Tanveer Anjum, argue that there was no reason for these Muslim women to settle in the Hindu-ruled Lahore.
+Another school of thought among historians, including Kanhya Lal, Muhammad Aslam and Tanveer Anjum, argues that there was no reason for these Muslim women to settle in the Hindu-ruled Lahore.